- 3D mammograms capture highly detailed images from different angles to produce static breast images or an interactive, animated breast image clip.

 - If you have tender breasts, you may be more comfortable with breast compression if you schedule your mammogram right after your menstrual period.

 - Deodorants, perfumes, and lotions can interfere with image clarity, so avoid using them before your screening.

 - Wear comfortable clothing, preferably a separate top and skirt or pants.
 Remove jewelry that could interfere with the images, such as necklaces or earrings.

 As with all X-rays, during a 3D mammogram, you are exposed to low-level ionizing radiation during a mammogram.

 The radiation dosage of a 3D mammogram is similar to that of film mammography and only a little more than in standard 2D digital mammography.

 Because a 3D mammogram is usually combined with a standard mammogram, the level of radiation may be greater than a standard mammogram alone.
 Some newer 3D mammogram machines can create 3D and 2D images at the same time, which lowers the amount of radiation.

-Remember, no cancer screening method is 100% accurate.
+Remember, no cancer screening method is 100 percent accurate.
 While healthcare professionals recommend 3D mammograms, you may still receive a false negative or positive, especially if you have dense breasts.

 3D mammographic screening improves early breast cancer detection rates over conventional mammography.
 As a result, that means earlier treatment and more treatment options if you do develop breast cancer.